Preparing For Brain Surgery

 And then what happened was as they monitor you, they just try and make sure that you’ve got all your faculties about, you know, they asked me questions, they do this, I do that touch here, feel their push this do that.
-And after three days after the second bleed that was quite confident that I was once again, okay.
-But they I was definitely not out of the woods.
-And they they needed to operate is what I wanted to do.
-But they couldn’t operate because the blood clot was so large that it was interfering with the MRI scanner, and it wasn’t allowing them to see the actual blood vessel that had created the bleed.
+And after three days after the second bleed I was quite confident that I was once again, okay.

 So they were pretty comfortable with the whole environment and situation.
 But of course, I wasn’t allowed to drive in, you know, do anything strenuous all the standard stuff.
 And they said, Look, we’ll monitor it, and it’ll be fine.
-Now, in the meantime, I left the hospital that I admitted myself into for the first two bleeds, and I went to another hospital.
-Because a friend of mine knew a neurosurgeon who was end up being my surgeon, it was amazing.
+Now, in the meantime, I left the hospital that I was admitted to for the first two bleeds, and I went to another hospital.
+Because a friend of mine knew a neurosurgeon who ended up being my surgeon, it was amazing.

 and feeling a lot better as a result.

 And I was driving a pulled over.
-I got out the car I walked around the car to see what I’m feeling you know to notice what’s going on, and this burning sensation kind of went away.
-Just thought, Oh, well that weired it’s gone away, no problem.
+I got out of the car I walked around the car to see what I’m feeling you know to notice what was going on, and this burning sensation kind of went away.
+Just thought, Oh, well that weird it’s gone away, no problem.
 As soon as I got back in the car and sat down, the burning sensation came back.
 And it occurred to me that perhaps something else is occurring you know another bleed.

-So I’ve jumped into the car, drove myself to the hospital, went to triage called my wife and said, Look, I’m just headed to the hospital.
+So I jumped into the car, drove myself to the hospital, went to triage called my wife, and said, Look, I’m just headed to the hospital.
 I’m not sure exactly what’s wrong, something’s going down.
-And when I got to triage I said to them, look, I think I’m having another stroke and other bleed.
-You guys need to admit me after they argued with me for a little while, because I wouldn’t give them my details because I was trying to hurry them up.
+And when I got to triage I said to them, look, I think I’m having another stroke and another bleed.
+You guys need to admit me after they argued with me for a little while because I wouldn’t give them my details because I was trying to hurry them up.
 Come on, hurry up, like get me in there, you know, something’s going wrong.

 They got me into CT, and they realized that I had another bleed.
 And the same bleed, the same blood vessel had bled again and now.
 And now the risk.
 For me it was quite high, that things could go pear shaped a bleed could happen while I was driving.